Qilian metro station: Station overview

-The two-level, elevated station structure with one island platform and one exit.
+This two-level, elevated station structure has one island platform and one exit.
 The station is situated between Donghua Street and Xian Street, near the entrance of Gongguan.
 The washrooms are inside the entrance area.

 History

-This station was opened as "Kirigan Station" (唭里岸) on 17 August 1915 under the Tamsui Railroad Line, and was renamed "Shihpai" after the war.
+This station was opened as Kirigan Station (唭里岸) on 17 August 1915 under the Tamsui Railroad Line, and was renamed "Shihpai" after the war.
 The old railway entrance was at Ziqiang Street, Lane 141.
 It was closed on 15 July 1988 and reopened as a metro station on 28 March 1997.